corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 * `NETWORK_MAP`
 * `SIGNER`

 The configuration for the `IDENTITY_MANAGER` and `SIGNER` managed service types are more or less the same.
-However, when running the Angel Service with the `NETWORK_MAP` as the managed service type then two additional configuration parameters need to be specified:
+However, when running the Angel Service with the `NETWORK_MAP` as the managed service type, then two additional configuration parameters need to be specified:

 ##### networkParametersFile